Sony a7R III Pixel Shift lifts a veil off your landscapes

 Cameras with sensor-shift mechanisms are increasingly offering these pixel shift modes by precisely moving the sensor in one pixel increments to sample each color at every position, thereby overcoming the downsides of the Bayer filter array.
 And getting you sharper images with less moiré, with potentially less noise thanks to multi-sampling and less math required to figure out the R, G and B colors at each pixel.
 How does this look in the real-world?
 Explore our Pixel Shift vs. non-Pixel Shift Raw comparison below (Raws processed using Sony Imaging Edge with all sharpening and noise reduction settings zeroed out, and only tonal adjustments applied to deal with the high scene contrast):

 Move around the image and you'll see a marked increase in clarity almost everywhere.
-The buildings' windows are sharper and clearer, all the foliage far more defined... these Pixel Shift results are frankly astounding for static scenes.
+The buildings' windows are sharper and clearer, all the foliage far more defined... these Pixel Shift results are outstanding for static scenes.
 It's like a veil has been lifted off your scene: something landscape photographers will simply love.
 All details are clearer, crisper, and there is no hint of moiré anywhere.
 The last time I saw this jump in clarity was going from a Rebel with kit lens to a 5D with L-series lens, to put this in perspective.

 And it's not because of extra sharpening (which would come at the cost of more noise, which we don't see), but because of the extra sampling.
 We'd also expect a decrease in noise, but we can't quite tell here because of the non-standard workflow and because - to the credit of the a7R III's dynamic range - this sunset scene still doesn't have enough dynamic range to challenge the a7R III and make shadows visibly noisy.* That's saying a lot.

 What's more: Sony's recent lenses have enough resolving power to take advantage of this mode.
 You see the resolution increase at least partly because the lenses have enough resolving power to take advantage of the extra pixel-level sampling (theoretically, increasing the resolution of any part of the imaging chain has the potential to increase sharpness, but your lens needs to resolve enough to begin with to see the dramatic differences we're seeing here).
-You can't always take that for granted (see the limited increase in resolution of Pixel Shift modes on Micro Four Thirds cameras in our studio scene, for example).

 Studio Scene Comparison